digitros/nextjs-fastapi/README.md

 ## How It Works

-The Python/FastAPI server is mapped into to Next.js app under `/api/py/` and the NextJS is mapped to `/api/`.
+The Python/FastAPI server is mapped into to Next.js app under `/api/py/`(easily changeable) and the NextJS is mapped to `/api/`.

 This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/py/:path*` to the FastAPI API, which is hosted in the `/api` folder.